I waited a long time for FreshDirect to serve my neighborhood.

 A Supposedly Cheap Thing I'll Never Do Again (1)

 Year in, year out, nothing.
-I'd go back to the web site and check periodically, sign up again (maybe they lost that list- it happens!).
-And then one day the blessed email arrived, we ordered, and received an on-time delivery from pleasant personnel, containing lovely quality goods, all securely wrapped in impregnable swaths of foams and plastics.
-But the bill was awe inducing, and I thought, ok, maybe not so much.
+I'd go back to the web site and check periodically, forlornly sign up again, just in case.
+And then one day the blessed email arrived, we ordered, and received an on-time delivery from pleasant personnel, containing lovely quality goods, all securely wrapped in impregnable swaths of foams and plastics (they've gotten a lot better about not using extra packing material).
+But the bill was high, and I thought, OK, maybe not so much.
 Years go by.

 I thought I could shed some light for other shoppers, by detailing a typical basket of goods at FreshDirect vs. my local supermarket.
 Typical, that is to say, for people like me.
 Or maybe just me.
-Maybe you're vegan, maybe you're doing Atkins, or on a heavy alfalfa rotation.
-Look, I can only do so much.
+Maybe you're vegan, maybe you're doing Atkins, or on an alfalfa rotation.
+I can only do so much.
 I’ve assembled a mix of produce, dairy, meats, and grocery that might be a few weeks consumption.
 Download the excel sheet, and you'll find a good-sized selection of items edited down from my actual orders (4).
-It’s not perfect – you’re not going to buy an 8 pack of Bounty every couple of weeks and only one can of cat food.
-Fine, go ahead, adjust the sheet to your heart’s content.

-I visited a supermarket (two, actually, a Met Food on 37th avenue, and a Mi Tierra on Northern Blvd, plus my butcher, Ottomanelli on Woodside Avenue), found the same items and noted their prices.
+Using my local supermarket, Mi Tierra (now C-Town) on Northern Blvd, I found the same or comparable items and noted their prices.
+I've used receipts over the last six months.
 So you can take my conclusions as-is, re-weight the different categories to your tastes, or make your own basket from scratch and see how FreshDirect prices fit your lifestyle.

 Googling around, it’s surprising to me that no one had done this type of comparison before.
 What commentary is out there is tendentious and repetitive, backed up with zero data (5).
-The bulk of the chat out there compares FreshDirect to Fairway and Trader Joe’s.
-Sorry, not so helpful for me.
+The bulk of the chat out there compares FreshDirect to Fairway (high-end) and Trader Joe’s (not full-range), not so helpful for me.
 So this is my public service to you, the people who use the local supermarket.
-Because an educated consumer is FreshDirect’s best customer (6).
+Because an educated consumer is Freshdirect’s best customer (6).

 Footnotes